Deep Learning-powered Iterative Combinatorial Auctions: Experimental Evaluation

 In Table \ref{EFFGSVMTRAIN}, we first present the results from comparing nine different network architectures on a training set of $100$ GSVM instances.
 As we can see, the winning model is among the largest multi-layer networks we tested.
 It is noteworthy that the one-hidden-layer network (R:[100]$|$N:[100]), which performed best in terms of prediction performance, did not perform best in terms of efficiency.

-In Table \ref{EFFGSVMTEST}, we compare the performance of the winner model from Table \ref{EFFGSVMTRAIN} against the SVR-based approach on a test set of $100$ GSVM instances.
-Even though GSVM can be perfectly captured by quadratic kernels, our DNN-based approach achieves a similar result w.r.t to efficiency, where the difference is not statistically significant ($p=0.337$).
+In Table \ref{EFFGSVMTEST}, we compare the performance of the winner model from Table \ref{EFFGSVMTRAIN} (see Appendix~A for configuration details) against the SVR-based approach on a test set of $100$ GSVM instances.
+Even though GSVM can be perfectly captured by quadratic kernels, our DNN-based approach achieves a similar result w.r.t. efficiency, where the difference in means is not statistically significant ($p=0.337$).